Pedestrian traffic

 Getting started

-The data is displayed on the map.
-Available filtering results:
+The data is displayed on the map as lines or centroid points: the centers of the object geometries.
+Available in the filtering results:

 To save the data sample, click Create layer and customize data visualization.